AlterNIC: History

-Eugene Kashpureff and Diane Boling created AlterNIC in 1995, defining it as a privately developed and operated Internet network information center and domain name registry service, with the purpose of enhancing the Internet with new information services.
+Eugene Kashpureff, Jason Hendeles and Diane Boling created AlterNIC in 1995, defining it as a privately developed and operated Internet network information center and domain name registry service, with the purpose of enhancing the Internet with new information services.

 In the mid-1990s, the Internet was in a governance transition phase.
 Until then, the organizational structure of the network was still heavily influenced by its military, academic and governmental origins.
 At the same time, there was a rapidly increasing interest of private companies, followed by the general public, to gain access to the Internet.
 Domain names began to play a crucial role in business visibility, and the number of registrations grew exponentially.

 Initially, registration of new domain names and their maintenance involved no direct costs for the registrant.
 In 1995, the National Science Foundation authorized Network Solutions (NSI), the private company that they had mandated to maintain and operate the registries, to begin charging registrants an annual fee.
 Some perceived this move as unfair, given that the market was closed to competitors.

 Eugene Kashpureff and company were among them and they decided to create an alternative registry to challenge the monopoly of NSI.